 Viruses and malware can steal and delete large amounts of data.
 Also, this makes it important to use strong antivirus and firewall systems.

-In the event of disaster, it’s important to back up the data in case something happens to the first copy.
-Additionally, this provides an additional layer of security.
+In the event of a disaster, it’s important to back up the data in case something happens to the first copy.
+What’s more, this provides an additional layer of security.

 Accidental Deletion and Human Error

-You might be using safeguards like encryption to protect data if a device is stolen.
+You might be using safeguards like encryption to protect data in case of theft or a data breach.
 However, you still need an additional copy to recover the data in the future.
 Therefore, it’s critical to create an extra copy of your files.